7 Pedestrian Safety Tips for Walkers, Joggers, and Runners

 walking and running safety tips

 Pedestrian safety is essential for individuals who enjoy walking, jogging, or running.
 The National Highway Traffic Safety Administration estimated that there were 42,975 traffic fatalities in 2022.
-There were more than 7,000 pedestrian deaths across the United States in 2020.
 Pedestrian deaths are on the rise, skyrocketing to 7,485 fatalities in 2021.
 Notably, this is the highest number of pedestrian fatalities recorded in the past 40 years.

 Whether you’re walking through your neighborhood, running in urban areas, or hiking, it’s essential to stay alert and prioritize your safety.
 In this article, we will explore 7 beneficial pedestrian safety tips to help avoid traffic crashes.